 Summary, Bigger Picture and Outlook

-In this article we had a look at the most important cryptographic integration points in a banking IT landscape and emphasized the central role of a key management system in integrating the various areas in data centers and in the cloud.
+We looked at the most important cryptographic integration points in a banking IT landscape and emphasized the central role of a key management system in integrating the various areas in data centers and in the cloud.

 A key management solution must control more than just the entire lifecycle of keys while maintaining compliance to international banking regulations and PCI standards - in an ideal scenario, a solution should also provide crypto-agility for any application.